Athanasiosvaris/master_thesis/apache-pulsar/README.md

 Below follows a detailed guide in order to recreate and test the project.

 ---
-## Step 1: Install Mqtt Mosquitto Broker using Docker
+## Step 1: Install Mqtt Mosquitto Broker on Docker
 Create a local folder named **mosquitto** with the following structure :
 - /mosquitto/config/mosquitto.conf
 - /mosquitto/config/pwfile